 - If you need to sour the milk, then add 1 tsp. vinegar or lemon juice to ½ cup cold milk and let stand 2 minutes before using.

 - Cream together butter, oil and sugar.
 Mix in eggs, vanilla and buttermilk or sour milk.

 - Combine flour, cocoa, soda, baking powder, salt, and cinnamon.

 - Add dry ingredients to wet ingredients and mix well.
 Stir in zucchini and chocolate chips.

-- Pour batter into lightly greased bundt pan (or two 8″ cake pans or a 9×13″ pan) and bake at 350 degrees for 55-60 minutes (reduce time for other pans), or until toothpick comes out clean.
+- Pour batter into lightly greased bundt pan (or two 8" or 9" cake pans - see note) and bake at 350 degrees for 55-60 minutes, or until toothpick comes out clean.

 - Cool in pan for a few minutes before running knife around edge to loosen and removing to rack to cool completely.

 - Add icing sugar and milk, alternately, beating between additions.
 Mix in vanilla.

 - This is a great, easy-to-spread icing.
 After icing, put the cake in the fridge for half an hour to let the icing firm up before covering with plastic wrap.

 *Recipe from my Mom, via our family cookbook – I have no idea what the original source is, and I’ve been eating this since I was knee-high to a grasshopper, but if anyone knows please let me know so I can add it! :)